supreethr23/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_13_ImplementAndTestAConditionalAccessPolicy.md

     >**Note:** This allows you to test the policies and their affectiveness before enabling the policies.

 ## Exercise 3: Configure sign in frequency controls using a conditional access policy

+ Configuring sign-in frequency controls using a conditional access policy in Azure can help you manage and enforce specific restrictions on how often users can sign in.

 ### Task 1: Use the Azure Portal to configure conditional access